-Earle Page (b.1880, d.1961) was Prime Minister for only nineteen days after the death of Joseph Lyons, yet he was a significant figure in Australian public life.
+Earle Page (1880-1961) was prime minister for only nineteen days after the death of Joseph Lyons, yet he was a significant figure in Australian public life.
 A highly-regarded surgeon before he entered federal politics in 1919, he was a founder of the Country Party in federal parliament, and as party leader in 1923 was largely responsible for the coalition between anti-Labor parties.
 As Treasurer, he established tied Commonwealth grants and the Loan Council, forever altering the relationship between federal and state governments.
 In 1939 he made an intemperate attack on Robert Menzies, and his influence waned after Menzies came to power.
 However, as minister for health in the governments led by Menzies after 1949 he implemented major reforms in the medical sector.

 Earle Page becomes Prime Minister

 Prime Minister Joe Lyons becomes the first Australian prime minister to die in office.
 The government’s second-ranked member, Country Party leader Earle Page, becomes Prime Minister for 19 days while the United Australia Party elects a new leader.
 For more information, visit the Australian Prime Ministers Centre.